 It should be noted that this is an inexact method.
-For example, an Ethernet pseudowire without a control word might have "4" or "6" in the first nibble and thus will be ECMP'ed.
+For example, an Ethernet pseudowire without a control word might have "4" or "6" in the first nibble and thus will be subject to ECMP forwarding.

 Nevertheless, the method is implemented and deployed; it is used today and will be for the foreseeable future.